Memory technologies with multi-scale time constants for neuromorphic architectures

 Neural processing in the nervous system occurs naturally over multiple time scales ranging from milliseconds (axonal transmission) to seconds (spoken phrases) and much longer intervals (motor learning).

-The main objective of the EU H2020 MeM-Scales project is the joint co-development of a novel class of algorithms, devices, and circuits that reproduce multi-timescale processing of biological neural systems, for building a novel class of neuromorphic computing systems that can process efficiently real-world sensory signals and natural time-series data in real-time (e.g. for low-power and always-on IoT and edge-computing applications that do not need to connect to the cloud), and to demonstrate this with a practical laboratory prototype.
+The main objective of the EU H2020 MeM-Scales project is the development of a novel class of algorithms, devices, and circuits that reproduce multi-timescale processing of biological neural systems.
+The results will be used to build neuromorphic computing systems that can process efficiently real-world sensory signals and natural time-series data in real-time and to demonstrate this with a practical laboratory prototype.

 We are backed by a consortium comprising trusted research centers, and coordinated by CEA.